-I started this blog a couple years ago to share my experience, a twenty-eight years old who is trying to cope with the fact that she has to live with an invisible sickness for, probably, the rest of her life.
+I started this blog few years ago to share my experience, the one of a twenty something years old who is trying to cope with the fact that she has to live with an invisible sickness for, probably, the rest of her life.
 After years of wondering if I was sick or if it was just my mind tricking me into thinking so, I have (finally) been diagnosed with Fibromyalgia.
-An invisible and sometimes even debilitating, chronic illness I had never heard about that answered to the questions I have been asking for so long.
+An invisible and sometimes even debilitating chronic illness I had never heard about before that answered to the questions I have been asking for so long.
 Do I have a health problem?
 Is it all in my head ? and how long will it last?

 Well, in case you don’t know what chronic illness means, it means it’s not going away, ever, unless a major medical improvement says otherwise.
 And invisible, well you already know what it means.
 And to me, that is the hardest part.